duncannah/booruuu/README.md

 # booruuu - a browser-based imageboard browser

-## Warning: This project is a personal project, and is not aimed for general use, although this may change in the future.
+## Warning: This project is merely a way for me to learn React, not meant to be a tool used by other people.

-This is an imageboard (booru) browser that runs on the browser.
-Eliminates annoyances that are frequent when using imageboards, such as advertisements, ugly interfaces, intentional throttling, etc...
+This is an imageboard (booru) browser that runs on the browser that eliminates annoyances that are frequent when using imageboards, such as advertisements, ugly interfaces, intentional throttling, etc...

-This is personal project mainly aimed for learning React, but it is possible that it becomes a general-purpose tool if there's enough interest.

-This is still in alpha stage, so bugs are pretty common; always except things to not work.
+This is still in alpha stage, so bugs are pretty common; most things will just not work.

 ![Screenshot](doc/screenshot.png)

-I have beginner-level knowledge in development, thus the code might not be on par with what you might be used to.
-English is not my mother tongue, so you might also encounter some mistakes in typing.
+I have beginner-level knowledge in development, so the software is lower-quality than average.
+English is not my mother tongue, so the documentation & UI text is also lower-quality.

-# Ready to go

-I'll attempt to have a production version working as much as possible: https://erman.rocks/services/booruuu/ (should update every commit)
+# Online demo

+Here's an online demo that might or might not work: https://erman.rocks/services/booruuu/

+I'm relying on a simple crontab script to keep this updated; so it might break sometimes.

 # Currently supported websites